 Needless to say, after that trip I invested in a RFID protected neck pouch to carry my credit cards in.
 We have not had a similar issue on any of our trips.

-To this day we still scratch our heads as to when the theft in St. Maarten occurred and where our cards could have been copied.
+To this day we still scratch our heads as to when the theft on vacation in St. Maarten occurred and where our cards could have been copied.
 Whether it was through a card reader at one of the places we used it, whether it was copied from our “safe” in our room, or magnetically swiped walking through town – we will never know.

 ► For Kids: Mute point.
 Not relative to the post, but keep them safe.